tnwae/StyleGuides/Shared.md

 # Common Style Considerations for All Languages

-The following rules hold true for all languages in which we conduct development at Dreamacy Digital Development.
+The following rules hold true for all languages in which I conduct development.

 * Method names should be verbs.